idewcomputing/code-robotics/tutorials/meet-your-robot.md

 # A. Meet Your Robot

 In this first tutorial, you'll become familiar with your team's robotics kit.
-Your team might received a new robotics kit that needs to be assembled – or you might receive an existing robot that is ready to use.
+Your team might receive a new robotics kit that needs to be assembled – or you might receive an existing robot that is ready to use.

 If you need to assemble a new SparkFun RedBot robotics kit, carefully follow the instructions in the [SparkFun Assembly Guide for RedBot](https://learn.sparkfun.com/tutorials/assembly-guide-for-redbot-with-shadow-chassis).